avivharuzi/screen-explorer/README.md

 # cinema
-explore all the movies and tv series from tmdb api
+explore all the movies, tv shows and people from tmdb api